Mera Peak Expedition

 The Makalu Base Camp Trek is physically demanding and requires good fitness.
 The highest point of the trek, 4,900 meters (16,076 feet) at Makalu Base Camp, requires proper acclimatization.

-To ensure a safe and enjoyable journey, Nepal Sanctuary Treks includes acclimatization days in the itinerary, helping to minimize altitude sickness effects and ensuring you have the energy needed to complete the trek.
+Proper hydration, rest, and acclimatization are crucial for success.
+Nepal Sanctuary Treks includes acclimatization days in the itinerary to minimize altitude sickness effects and ensure you have the energy needed to complete the trek.

 Ready for Your Next Adventure?